upros/tls-pok/draft-friel-tls-eap-dpp.md

      } BootstrapPSKIdentity;

-Both the bskey PSK and the BootstrapPSKIdentity are computed using {{!RFC5869}}:
+Both the bskey PSK and the BootstrapPSKIdentity are computed using {{!RFC5869}} with the hash algorithm from the ciphersuite:

 ~~~
 bskeypsk = HKDF-Expand(HKDF-Extract(<>, bskey),